Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 The command needs to allow you to pass in an email address from the command line.
 Take a look at [this](https://stackoverflow.com/questions/11580961/sending-command-line-arguments-to-npm-script)

+Also note that good code is written to be reusable.
+Make sure all your executable code is inside useful functions.
+When we run `npm run send_inspiration` then the right functions will need to be executed.

 ### Python

-you should be able to run your code using
+You should be able to run your code using

 ```
 python send_inspiration.py ...